code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/cs-discoveries.md

 ## <a name="commitments"></a>What are the program commitments?

-Code.org TeacherCon: (Summer 2017)
+Code.org TeacherCon: (Summer)

 - 5 days in-person.
 Dates and locations vary by district.

-Continuing Professional Development: (September 2017 - June 2018)
+Continuing Professional Development: (September - June of following academic year)

 - 4 days (24 hours) in-person, hosted locally around the nation
 - 20 hours online, self-paced